nashville-software-school/server-side-python-curriculum/book-3-bangazon/chapters/CHINOOK.md

     cp Chinook_Sqlite.sqlite ~/workspace/chinook
     ```

 That file **is** the database.
 It contains all of the tables and data.
-You can now open up that SQL file in your SQL editor to see it.
+Open that directory in VS Code and create a connection to the database file.

 ## Instructions

+### Public Repo
-1. In your cohort's Github account, create a github repository for your answers.
-If your instructor is using Github Classroom, the repository will be created for you.
-If not, name your repository `chinook-{your Github username]`.
+In your cohort's Github account, create a repository for your answers.
+Name your repository `chinook-{your Github username]`.

+### ERD

-1. Create an ERD of the Chinook database with dbdiagram.io.
+Create an ERD of the Chinook database with dbdiagram.io.
 Make sure to label primary keys, foreign keys, and indicate the type of relationship (one to one, one to many, many to many, etc) for each relationship.

-1. When you're ready to start the exercise, create a new SQL window and begin writing your SQL.
+### Exercises

 For each of the following exercises, provide the appropriate query.
 Yes, even the ones that are expressed in the form of questions.
 Everything from class and the [Sqlite Documentation](http://www.sqlite.org/) is fair game.
+Create the file specified and write the query for that problem in that file.

+When you believe you have it solved, add/commit/push to your Github repo.

 1. `non_usa_customers.sql`: Provide a query showing Customers (just their full names, customer ID and country) who are not in the US.
 1. `brazil_customers.sql`: Provide a query only showing the Customers from Brazil.